owhite/OTHER/scrap.md

 Be sure to read the [ODrive Encoder Guide](https://docs.google.com/spreadsheets/d/1OBDwYrBb5zUPZLrhL98ezZbg94tUsZcdTuwiVNgVqpU).

 ## Encoder Calibration
 Please take into account that all encoder types supported by ODrive require that you do some sort of encoder calibration.
-This require the following:
+This requires the following:
 * selecting an encoder and mounting it to your motor
-* choosing an interface (e.g., SPI and ABI)
+* choosing an interface (e.g., AB, ABI or SPI)
 * connecting the pins to the odrive
 * loading the correct odrive firmware (the default will work in many cases)
 * motor calibration